jun-inoue/phyloBARCODER/README.md

 # phyloBARCODER
-phyloBARCODER is a web tool for species identification of metabarcoding DNA sequences by estimating phylogenetic trees.
+A web tool for species identification of metabarcoding DNA sequences by estimating phylogenetic trees.
 Version 1 stores a database comprising all eukaryotic mitochondrial gene sequences.

 ---